 The annual highlight of Melbourne’s horse racing scene, the main races are held at Flemington racecourse.
 A veritable delight of fashion, betting and fillies, there are four big days.

-Derby Day kicks off the carnival, with racegoers wearing black and white on the first Saturday of November.
+Derby Day kicks off the Spring Racing Carnival, with racegoers wearing black and white on the first Saturday of November.
 All of Melbourne stops for Melbourne Cup on the first Tuesday of November.
 There is even a public holiday throughout Victoria to mark the occasion.